I-40 runs through Albuquerque’s midsection like a Mexican leather belt with a big rodeo buckle.

 At I-40 and Carlisle in Albuquerque is a new ” Green Jeans” shopping center made with shipping containers, Albuquerque’s new building material craze.
 While the old woman who lives in a shoe is a theme of yesteryear, the Santa Fe Brewing Company, along with a local builder, Roy Solomon,have created a new urban retail center using some shipping containers and some more traditional materials.

 People are on the move in our 21st century and you can easily be asleep in Albuquerque tonight and wake up tomorrow in Singapore.
 Shipping containers are generic, sexless, and have no personality.
 They are big Lego’s; easy to move, stack, transform.
 They fit our generic drug, unisex bathrooms,one size fits all world.

-Doing investigative research on shipping container building with Alex the architect, we visit, see, and leave with an on the ground opinion that the place is well done but cost much more to put up than a conventional building, more than makes it worth doing for most clients.
+Doing investigative research on shipping container building with Alex the architect, we visit, see, and leave with an on the ground opinion, that the place is well done but cost much more to put up than a conventional building.

 Where I want is to live is in my own container mounted on the deck of a huge oil tanker sailing to the world’s ports, having scrambled eggs and bacon with green chili for breakfast, as we round the Cape of Good Hope.

 Till that happens, I’m stuck at Green Jeans with craft beer and home made tacos.

 Route 66 becomes Interstate-40.
 Bruce Jenner becomes Caitlyn Jenner.
 British Honduras becomes Belize.
 Climate warming becomes a Religion.
 Kentucky Fried Chicken becomes KFC.

 Before Truth or Consequences adopted its new name in the 1950’s, to promote a popular television show,this sleepy New Mexico burg was called Hot Springs.